The Eight Types And Four Waves Of Feminism.

 This strand is not interested in overthrowing capitalism or dismantling patriarchy as a total system.
 It wants women inside the system with the same standing as men.
 Suffrage was the first demand.
 After that came equal pay, anti-discrimination law, reproductive rights understood as bodily autonomy, access to higher education, and representation in government and corporate leadership.
 The arc of liberal feminism is incremental and reformist.
 It celebrates measurable progress.
 It believes in working through institutions rather than against them.

-From its own perspective, this is the practical approach.
+From its own perspective, this is the practical approach, and the record supports it.
 It has produced the most concrete legislative gains of any feminist tendency.
 The 19th Amendment, Title IX, the Equal Pay Act, Roe v.
-Wade before its reversal, these were liberal feminist achievements.
-The framework also prioritizes individual choice as a positive good.
+Wade before its reversal, these were liberal feminist achievements won through sustained organizing, litigation, and coalition-building inside systems that had to be forced to move.
+No other feminist strand has translated theory into durable legal protection at comparable scale.
+The framework also prioritizes individual choice as a positive good, and that is not a minor thing.
 Women should be able to define their own lives rather than have any ideology, including feminist ideology, prescribe what liberation looks like for them.
+The history of political movements telling people what their liberation must look like is not an encouraging one.

 The vulnerability of this position, which liberal feminism tends to understate, is that formal equality does not automatically produce material equality.
 You can remove every discriminatory law and still have structural conditions that reproduce inequality, because those conditions are built into how labor markets, family structures, and property relations work under capitalism.
-Liberal feminism tends to treat those structural conditions as separate problems or downstream effects, rather than as constitutive of women's subordination.
+Liberal feminism tends to treat those structural conditions as separate problems or downstream effects rather than as constitutive of women's subordination.
+Winning the right to compete does not guarantee that the competition is not itself organized to reproduce hierarchy.
+That is the limit liberal feminism has not resolved, and until it does, its victories will remain real but incomplete.

 MARXIST FEMINISM